Check out the six best DJ setups for beginners and find out why the controller setup could be the best choice, and the best value for money!

 The first setup we’ll look at in our quest for the best DJ setup for beginners is the traditional setup.
 This is the popular CDJ DJ set-up of 2 multi players and one mixer…

-The best DJ setup for beginners - 1.
-Traditional CDJ setup
+1. Traditional CDJ setup

 This is the simplest form of hands-on DJing.
-The two multi players play your music and the mixer will be used to transition between both.
+The two media players play your music and the mixer will be used to transition between both.
 This is a simple 2 channel setup as you have 2 sources that will be supplying your audio.

 Next up in the best DJ setup for beginners we have the most popular choice – a controller set-up.